avsa242/sx1276-lora-spin/README.md

 # sx1276-spin
 -------------

-This is a P8X32A/Propeller driver object for the Semtech SX1276 LoRa/FSK/OOK transceiver.
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 driver object for the Semtech SX1276 LoRa/FSK/OOK transceiver.

 ## Salient Features

-* SPI connection at up to 1MHz
+* SPI connection at up to 1MHz (Propeller 2/spin2 TBD)
 * Tested with HopeRF RFM95W (900MHz) module
 * Change transceiver frequency to anything within the SX1276's tunable range (NOTE: Only tested on the 915MHz band)
 * Change transceiver frequency by LoRa uplink channel number (NOTE: Currently limited to US/915MHz band)